 02 of 10

-While hermit crabs don't need a lot of space, don't be taken in by the shops and kiosks that sell hermit crabs with the tiny plastic box―they need a bit more room than that.
-Still, a 10-gallon tank can house a couple of medium or a few small hermit crabs, and they can be quite fascinating to watch.
-Because they are quite social, you should keep at least a pair so they have company.
+Although hermit crabs don't need a lot of space, don't be taken in by the shops that sell them in tiny plastic boxes.
+They need more room than that.
+A 10-gallon tank can comfortably house a couple of medium or a few small hermit crabs.
+Keep the temperature at 72 to 80 degrees Fahrenheit (22 to 27 degrees Celsius).
+These animals can be quite fascinating to watch.
+And because they are social, keep at least a pair of crabs for them to have company.

 03 of 10